 What is PowerShell Modules How to Install PowerShell Modules?

-PowerShell module contains a set of related Windows PowerShell members such as cmdlets, providers, functions, workflows, variables, and aliases.
+A PowerShell module contains a set of related Windows PowerShell members such as cmdlets, providers, functions, workflows, variables, and aliases.
 The members of a package (which are usually grouped in a single directory) can be implemented in a PowerShell script, a compiled DLL, or both.
 The primary objective of a module is to allow the modularization of Windows PowerShell code.

 By defining a set of related script files, assemblies, and related resources as a module, you can reference, load, persist, and share your code much more easily than you would otherwise.
 For example, people who write commands can use modules to organize their commands and share them with others, while those who receive modules can add the commands in the modules to their PowerShell sessions and use them just like the built-in commands.